codeigniter4/CodeIgniter4/user_guide_src/source/database/connecting.rst

     $db = \Config\Database::connect();

-If the above function does **not** contain any information in the first parameter it will connect to the default group specified in your database config file.
+If the above function does **not** contain any information in the first parameter, it will connect to the default group specified in your database config file.
 For most people, this is the preferred method of use.

 A convenience method exists that is purely a wrapper around the above line